 Quarterly goals, revenue, and team quotas may be important, but talking about these numbers isn’t always the most engaging way to present the data.
 Find a better way to show your business’ progress, one that is easy to digest and always updated, so your team can watch your success grow.
 That can be as simple as a shared document where goals are written and updated often, for teams to view whenever they want to check-in on progress.

 Having data that is easily accessed by any personnel who need it, like in a data warehouse, isn’t just about company culture, it’s about better business processes.
 It’s not just your core team who benefit from open communication channels.
 After all, you also need stakeholders and key decision-makers to know everything you know from every data source you use.
 Transparency is vital nowadays not only in CRM and things like corporate social responsibility, but also in the way your own team views the brand, and how that impacts their continued loyalty.
 Consider all of this when you are forming your source of truth.

 Forging a source of truth

 Every team has its own way of doing things.
-You might have one uniform company culture and overall concept of work processes, but the finance team can’t operate their workflows the same as the marketing teams.
-That also means that the way one team views the business and its data will be very different to how another does, and both will be different to how the CEO is overseeing it all.
+You might have one uniform company culture and overall concept of work processes, but a finance team can’t operate their workflows the same as the marketing team.
+The way one team views the business and its data will be very different to how another does, and both will differ from a CEO with a 10,000 ft view.
 A single source of truth is, in this way, impartial.
-It also prevents duplications of the same files which leads to confusion and finger-pointing.
+It also prevents duplications of the same files which leads to confusion and setbacks.